stephensmitchell-forks/occt/dox/build_upgrade/build_occt/building_occt.md

 CMake is a tool that generates the actual project files for the selected target build system (e.g. Unix makefiles) or IDE (e.g. Visual Studio 2010).

-For unexpericnced users we recommend to start with *cmake-gui* -- cross-platform GUI tool provided by CMake on Windows, Mac and Linux.
+For unexperienced users we recommend to start with *cmake-gui* -- cross-platform GUI tool provided by CMake on Windows, Mac and Linux.
 A command-line alternative, *ccmake* also can be used.